-Desired Outcome 1.2: Facilitator administers professional development implementing best practices and research based methodologies to engage and enhance new learning.
+Desired Outcome 1.2: Facilitator administers online, face to face, and/or blended professional learning implementing best practices and research-based methodologies to engage and enhance new learning.

-practices and research based methodologies to engage and enhance new learning.
-Implementing Performance Indicators Level 4 Level 3 Level 2 Level 1 Consistently engages Engages in and At times, engages in Does not engage in or in and applies applies research and applies research applies research research based adult based adult learning based adult learning based adult learning learning principles in principles in all PD principles in all PD principles in all PD all PD provided. provided. provided. provided.
+Implementing Performance Indicators Level 4 Level 3 Level 2 Level 1 Consistently engages in and applies research based adult learning principles in all online, face to face, and/or blended professional learning provided Engages in and applies research based adult learning principles in all online, face to face, and/or blended professional learning provided.
+At times, engages in and applies research based adult learning principles in all professional learning provided.
+Does not engage in or applies research based adult learning principles in all professional learning provided.
 Consistently administers formative assessments to gauge, interpret, and monitor new learning.
-Uses information learned to clear misconceptions and make adjustments as needed.
-Is attentive to Administers formative assessments to gauge, interpret, and monitor new learning.
-Uses information learned to clear misconceptions and make adjustments as needed.
-Attends to different At times, administers formative assessments to gauge, interpret, and monitor new learning.
-Uses information learned to clear misconceptions and make adjustments as needed.
-Rarely or never, administers formative assessments to gauge, interpret, and monitor new learning. different learning learning styles in the At times, attends to Does not understand styles in the context of context of different learning different learning understanding understanding styles in the context of styles in the context common needs common needs understanding of understanding participants bring to common needs common needs learning experiences and makes adjustments as needed. participants bring to learning experiences. participants bring to learning experiences. participants bring to learning experiences.
-Consistently reflects on the content personally and shares key learning experiences with participants.
-Reflects on the content personally and shares key learning experiences with participants.
-At times, reflects on the content personally and shares key learning experiences with participants.
-Rarely or never reflects on the content personally and does not share key learning experiences with participants.
-Understands and consistently implements the 5 Core Principles of Effective Professional Learning.
-Understands and implements the 5 Core Principles of Effective Professional Learning.
-A times, implements the 5 Core Principles of Effective Professional Learning.
-Rarely or never implements the 5 Core Principles of Effective Professional Learning.
-Establishes and effectively maintains productive presenter-audience relations that facilitates learning and engagement.
-Establishes and maintains productive presenter-audience relations that facilitates learning and engagement.
-At times, establishes and maintains productive presenter-audience relations that facilitates learning and engagement.
-Does not establish or maintain productive presenter-audience relations.
-Models effective use of visuals, charts, and presentation design that facilitates learning and addresses all types of learners.
-Models use of visuals, charts, and presentation design that facilitates learning and addresses all types of learners.
-At times, models effective use of visuals, charts, and presentation design that facilitates learning and addresses all types of learners.
-Does not model use of visuals, charts, or presentation design that facilitates learning and addresses all types of learners.
-Decired Outcome 1 2.
-Escilitator evaluates Professional Learning for its effectiveness to reach
+Uses information learned to Administers formative assessments to gauge, interpret, and monitor new learning.
+Uses information learned At times, administers formative assessments to gauge, interpret, and monitor new learning.
+Uses information learned to clear Rarely or never, administers formative assessments to gauge, interpret, and monitor new learning.

+door misson contions to clear misson contions and clear misconceptions and make adjustments misconceptions and make adjustments as as needed. misconceptions and adjust as needed. needed. as needed. aujust as needed. needed.
+Is attentive to At times, attends to Does not understand different learning different learning different learning styles in the context of Attends to different styles in the context of styles in the context understanding learning styles in the understanding of understanding common needs context of common needs common needs participants bring to understanding participants bring to participants bring to learning experiences common needs learning experiences. learning experiences. and makes participants bring to Town ming on personness. and and a second adjustments as learning experiences. needed.
+At times, reflects on Rarely or never Consistently reflects the content personally reflects on the on the content and shares key content personally personally and shares Reflects on the learning experiences and does not share key learning content personally with participants. key learning experiences with and shares key experiences with participants. learning experiences participants. with participants.
+A times, implements Rarely or never Understands and the 5 Core Principles implements the 5 consistently of Effective Core Principles of implements the 5 Core Understands and Professional Learning.
+Effective Professional Principles of Effective implements the 5 Core Learning.
+Professional Learning.
+Principles of Effective At the second ability Decree of catalylyly Establish as and Professional Learning.
+At times, establishes Does not establish or Establishes and and maintains maintain productive effectively maintains productive presenter- Establishes and productive presenter- audience relations presenter-audience relations. audience relations maintains productive that facilitates Telations. that facilitates presenter-audience learning and learning and relations that engagement. engagement. facilitates learning engagement 211242011141 and engagement.
+At times, models Does not model use of Models effective use of effective use of visuals, charts, or visuals, charts, and visuals, charts, and presentation design presentation design Models use of visuals, presentation design that facilitates that facilitates charts, and that facilitates learning and learning and presentation design learning and addresses all types of addresses all types of that facilitates addresses all types of learners. learners. learning and learners. addresses all types of learners.

-Desired Outcome 1.3: Facilitator evaluates Professional Learning for its effectiveness to reach the desired outcomes of the Master Plan/Innovation Configuration/Program to which it is linked and to student achievement or customer satisfaction.
+Desired Outcome 1.3: Facilitator evaluates online, face to face, and/or blended Professional Learning for its effectiveness to reach the desired outcomes of the Master Plan/Innovation Configuration/Program to which it is linked and to student achievement or customer satisfaction.